precisely/gene-panel-curation/genes/CRHR1.md

     # What does this mean?

     Your CRHR1 gene has no variants.
 A normal gene is referred to as a "wild-type" gene.

-    # What is the effect of this variant?

-    Your variant is not associated with any loss of function.

     # How common is this genotype in the general population?